 - a.
 Functional Usage.
 Every room on your list should have room occupancy (functional usage) information.
 This data appears on a second screen that is reached by clicking on any of the underlined fields for a specific room on the Rooms Overview Area Type screen. - b.
 Note.
 Please make sure you have read SECTION II of this document which discusses the methodology of characterizing room occupancy (functional use) correctly before working on these screens. - c.
 Types of Activity/Percentages.
 The functional usage information for a room will be a single line of data on this screen if the work activity for the room is associated with only one fund and only one function.
 There will be multiple lines of data if work for more than one fund is done in the room. - In the percent column for each entry line, a percent that represents the portion of the work for each function (instruction and research) should be entered.
 The total of the percents for a room MUST EQUAL 100. - Office spaces should align closely with how that person is paid; however, some faculty member's that work on WBS R-accounts in their offices that are not paid from those same accounts, will need to have their distribution adjusted. - 1.
-There should be an additional entry line that shows the fund that supports the faculty member's research activities that are performed in the office space. - Research labs will have multiple research projects taking place in the same room, the research for each project must be detailed on the functional usage screen with the appropriate percent. - 1.
-Suggested method is to distribute % by the total direct F&A costs associated with each sponsored project. (see example below) - It is also advisable to discount a research lab for some instruction if GRA or student workers are assisting with the project.
+There should be an additional entry line that shows the fund that supports the faculty member's research activities that are performed in the office space. - Research labs will often have multiple research projects taking place in the same room, with the potential for both sponsored research projects and departmental/internal research taking place in the same lab.
+The research for each project must be detailed on the functional usagescreen with the appropriate percent. - 1.
+The suggested methodology is to identify all personnel using the lab (both paid and unpaid) and the related projects they are working on in the space.
+Estimate the percent of lab space usage for each project, and input each project, both sponsored and departmental/internal, as a separate line (see example below). - 2.
+It is also advisable to assign a portion of a research lab's space to a departmental cost center as Instruction, General if unpaid GRA's or student workers are assisting with the project, or if paid GRA's have desks in the lab for classwork and other non-project related tasks.